-Figure 8.19 Panel Menu

-Paging

-With the Paging menu, shown in figure 8.20, the data series can be chopped into pages, with a user defined number of points per page.
+Figure 8.20 Paging Menu With the Paging menu, shown in figure 8.20, the data series can be chopped into pages, with a user defined number of points per page.
 Only one page is shown at a time, and the user can scroll through the pages via the page buttons, that appear (are enabled) on the chart to the right of the Edit Chart button, when paging is selected.
 Paging can be useful for viewing distinct time periods, one at a time, days or hours for example.
 No offset is offered and sampling periods and start time can limit the usefulness of this option.
+Walls The walls menu, as seen in figure 8.21 gives access to configuration of four walls, but as SeaStar charts are default defined as 2D, only the "Back" wall is visible The Walls menu, has similar options as the Panel menu, when defining a pattern, via the "Pattern..." button, as seen in figure 8.21, an image can be imported and placed on the wall.
+In fact, as the Back Wall lies "on top" off the panel, a pattern or an image can enhance an image on the panel, or the image on the panel can be seen through the wall with the Transparency option.